Ashton Ledger : Master of Arts (MA)

 Screen & Media/Filmmaking

-Ashton, who is in his fourth year of studying Screen and Media Studies as part of a Bachelor of Arts with Honours, has been involved with media studies and filmmaking for ten years and hopes to one day be a renowned New Zealand producer.
+Ashton, who is in his fourth year of studying Screen and Media Studies as part of a Master of Arts, has been involved with media studies and filmmaking for eleven years and hopes to one day be a renowned New Zealand producer.
 Ashton attended Rotorua Boys’ High School where he was a part of the school’s multimedia group.
 As part of the group, he was a runner up in the Panasonic Kids Witness News Competition in 2010 and 2011, and highly commended for his entry in the Minister of Veterans' Affairs Passchendaele Competition in 2012.
 Since officially joining the Sir Edmund Hillary Scholarship Programme at Purpose Day in 2013, Ashton has taken on many opportunities to challenge himself.
-In doing so, he has been: involved in the production of award winning short films; named on the Dean’s List of Academic High Achievers; received an invitation to join the University of Waikato Chapter of the Golden Key International Honour Society; travelled to Nepal as part of the Step Higher Award; awarded a place on the Sir Edmund Hillary Scholars Higher Qualification Scholarship; taken on the role as a sessional assistant within the Screen and Media Studies Programme at the University of Waikato; selected as one of sixteen finalists for Tropfest New Zealand, New Zealand’s largest short film festival; selected to receive a Performing and Creative Arts Blues Award at the 2016 Wallace Corporation University of Waikato Blues Award; selected as a finalist for the 2016 TVNZ New Zealand Marketing Awards; and selected to present at the inaugural Children's Media Symposium.
+In doing so, he has been: involved in the production of award winning short films; named on the Dean’s List of Academic High Achievers; received an invitation to join the University of Waikato Chapter of the Golden Key International Honour Society; travelled to Nepal as part of the Step Higher Award; awarded a place on the Sir Edmund Hillary Scholars Higher Qualification Scholarship; taken on the role as a sessional assistant within the Screen and Media Studies Programme at the University of Waikato; selected as one of sixteen finalists for Tropfest New Zealand, New Zealand’s largest short film festival; selected to receive a Performing and Creative Arts Blues Award at the 2016 Wallace Corporation University of Waikato Blues Award; selected as a finalist for the 2016 TVNZ New Zealand Marketing Awards; selected to present at the inaugural Children's Media Symposium; and undertaken presidency of the Media Studies Association.
 All of these achievements can be seen as Ashton’s commitment to perform outstandingly across all three pillars of the Sir Edmund Hillary Scholarship Programme: academia, creative or performing art/sport, and leadership.

 - Invited to join the Golden Key International Honour Society - 18/02/2015